lfzhong/excel_agent/README.md

 1. **No relevant files found**: Ensure your Excel files have been preprocessed and the vector index is built
 2. **Code execution errors**: Check that the generated code is valid Python and that required libraries are installed
 3. **OpenAI API errors**: Verify your API key is set and has sufficient credits
+4. **Voice input not working**: Ensure you're using HTTPS or localhost, and grant microphone permissions when prompted
+5. **WebSocket connection failed**: Check that the backend is running and accessible on the expected port

 ### Stopping the Server